xenforo-ltd/docs/docs/designing-styles.md

 ### Export from database

-This command is automatically run when designer mode is enabled on a template, but if for some reason you would like to overwrite the file system copy with what is currently in the database, then you can run the following command:
+This command is usually automatically run when designer mode is enabled on a style, but if for some reason you would like to overwrite the file system copy with what is currently in the database, then you can run the following command:

 !!! terminal
     *$* php cmd.php xf-designer:export _[designer_mode_id]_

-It's also possible to export only specific types, e.g. `xf-designer-export-templates`.
+It's also possible to export only specific types, e.g. `xf-designer:export-templates`.

 ### Import from file system